darkjedi9922/lightness34/README.md

 4. **Actions**.
 Handle forms and validate them.
 5. **Error Handlers**.
 Handle errors of any type from notices to fatal in one way that can be different to different error types.
 6. **Macroses**.
 Do something when you recieve trigger GET parameters.
+7. **Rules**.
+Validates action, route and other data using chains of rule validators.
-7. **Global values**.
+8. **Global values**.
 Global (singelton) values for using them as global values.
 Should not use them in the frame classes because these values make testing and architecture of that classes more difficult.

 ## Getting Started